-The aim of this study is to investigate the capability and general suitability of the site for future residential subdivision and other land uses with the appropriate bushfire protection measures as guided by the relevant legislation and policy into bushfire planning and design of new development in NSW.
+The aim of this study is to investigate the capability and general suitability of the site for future residential subdivision with the appropriate bushfire protection measures as guided by the relevant legislation and policy into bushfire planning and design of new development in NSW.
 The findings and recommendations are to inform a Planning Proposal to appropriately rezone the site.